ACL Injury

 Your physio must focus time on hamstring rehab.
 Sometimes there’s a tendency for the focus to be all about quads strengthening, and the hammy strengthening gets overshadowed.
 This is a problem because we know that loss of strength in knee flexion (the role of the hamstrings) increases the risk of ACL re-injury.

-Return to sport rehab is too generic
+ACL recovery mistake #5 – Return to sport rehab is too generic

 No two bodies are the same and no two sports are the same.

-The rehab you’ll need if you love Brazilian jiu-jitsu is very different to the rehab you’ll need if you’re a five-a-side footballer.
+The rehab you’ll need if you love Brazilian Jiu-Jitsu is very different to the rehab you’ll need if you’re a five-a-side footballer.

 Sometimes a person’s rehab stops after the ‘you’re ready to start jogging’ phase, or if their health insurance deems that returning to sport is a ‘bit of a luxury’.